 It isn’t clear where Tarot Cards originate from but many believe their roots are in Ancient Egypt (despite the lack of evidence).
 They’ve been around since at least the 15th century and they were used in relation to mysticism or divination in the 18th century in France.
 The concept took hold in England in 1880 amongst a group of occult practitioners.
 A question is asked and then cards are drawn and interpreted to provide an answer from a deck of 78 cards.

 In pop culture, we find the lucky 8 ball and instances where animals, like the octopus in the aquarium in Germany, or even babies wearing certain onesies are seen as a way to predict the success of certain sports teams.
+Many people make wishes at 11:11.
 Old wives’ tales like dangling a ring over a pregnant belly to determine the gender of a baby are also popular.
 Many of these are humorous and not taken very seriously by most people but in essence, they are a form of fortune-telling.